coderaiser/putout/packages/eslint-plugin-putout/rules/single-property-destructuring.md

-# keep curly bracesin in one line when property is single (one-line-destructuring)
+# keep curly bracesin in one line when property is single (single-property-destructuring)

 When `putout` removes unused variables declared as destructured properties, it keeps one property to take 3 lines, instead of 1.